cap-js/cds-typer/README.md

 _cds-typer_ comes with rudimentary CLI support and a few command line options:

 - `--help`: prints all available parameters.
-- `--rootDir`: specifies the root directory where all generated files should be put.
+- `--outputDirectory`: specifies the root directory where all generated files should be put.
 Defaults to the CWD.
 - `--jsConfigPath`: specifies the path to the `jsconfig.json` file to generate.
 Usually your project's root directory.
 If specified, a config file is created that restricts the usage of types even further:

 ```js